October 7, 2023

 Senior Hamas member Saleh al-Arouri said the group is "ready for the worst-case scenario, including a ground invasion, which will be the best for us to decide the ending of this battle."

 The mission of Hamas, mandated by its charter, is antisemitic, anti-Israel, and anti-Western.
 In the last quarter-century, the Gaza-based terrorist group has carried out nearly 100 suicide attacks in Israel, murdering approximately 1,000 Israelis.
 That number rose dramatically on Saturday.

 The escalations of rocket attacks on Israel not only aim to murder Israeli civilians, they are attempts by Hamas to rally more Palestinians to join their antisemitic movement, and paint Hamas as the guardian of Palestinian rights.
-Already, three people in Israel have been killed by the rocket attacks.

 In addition to being the de facto government of the Gaza Strip, Hamas also purports to be a social service provider, a military movement, and a religious faction.
 But the four faces of Hamas, or the Islamic Resistance Movement, mask a terrorist organization that seeks to eradicate all Jews.